bdmarinov/Web-Projects/Travel Share/README.md

 Travel Share is an interactive user oriented project for posting albums and chatting with other users.
+(Short video demo included in the project)

 The purpose of the system is to make a platform where multiple users can create accounts and login them in order to post information and pictures of their travel journeys.